cposch1/RIVeR/manual.md

 - These tracers travel at the **same speed as the surface water flow**.

 > ⚠️ **Important:**
-> Without visible tracers, velocity cannot be measured.**
+> Without visible tracers, velocity cannot be measured.
 > If tracers move too fast (making flow direction unclear) or too slow (where measurement error becomes proportionally large), the technique’s reliability decreases.

 Most videos are recorded at **30 frames per second (fps)**, but this can vary.

----

 ## How to Use This Step